lambdaclass/concrete/ROADMAP.md

    that a real application can debug them without reverse-engineering the abort site.
 This is not proof evidence; it is usability for enforced/runtime- checked facts.
-5. Add clean-build versus incremental-build equivalence checks: facts, obligations, diagnostics, reports, and codegen must agree.
+5. Extend Phase 8.5 clean-build versus incremental-build equivalence across backend variants: facts, obligations, diagnostics, reports, BackendIR, codegen units/objects, link manifests, and native behavior must agree under target, ABI/layout, optimization, sanitizer, debug, and toolchain changes.
 6. Add ABI/layout round-trip checks: C headers/stubs, offsets, size, alignment, calling conventions.
 6a.
 Design and, if pulled by a workload, implement first-class alignment facts.